psmack/react-portfolio/README.md

 # Portfolio Website

+This portfolio website is built with Tailwind CSS and Next.js framework, a React based web application.

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```
 npm run dev